MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-update-flatpak

-This extension updates all installed user and system flatpaks on a schedule.
+This extension repairs and updates all installed user and system flatpaks on a schedule.
+It also removes any unused dependencies after updates.

 ### steamos-extension-zram